Keto Pumpkin Crisp

 • Add a scoop of cheesy spaghetti squash keto casserole if you love a big breakfast.

 • Finish with berries and a dollop of Greek yogurt when you’re in a sweet mood.
+For keto-friendly yogurt options, check out this Keto Yogurt Guide.

 Mix and match, no one’s judging.